-- 1. ensure fair and substantial reward for performance against agreed long and short term deliverables; and - 2. align executive and shareholder interests by linking reward to sustained growth in shareholder wealth and other value drivers; and - 3. attract and retain high caliber executives through market competitive remuneration; and - 4. reflect good corporate governance aligned to the company's values and risk appetite.
+1. ensure fair and appropriate reward for performance against agreed long and short term deliverables;

+2. align executive and shareholder interests by linking reward to sustained growth in shareholder wealth and other value drivers;

+- 3. attract and retain high calibre executives through market competitive remuneration; and - 4. reflect good corporate governance aligned to the Company's values and risk appetite.

-Executive remuneration is comprised of both fixed and at-risk remuneration components.
-The at-risk remuneration component is delivered through the STIP and the LTIP.
-The quantum and proportion of fixed remuneration and variable remuneration is determined by the Board on recommendation from the People, Culture and Remuneration Committee, considering the position and responsibilities of each executive and are considered annually in comparison to a comparable market group.
+Executive Director and KMP remuneration is comprised of both fixed and at-risk remuneration components.
+The at-risk remuneration component is delivered through the STI and the LTI plans.
+The quantum and proportion of fixed remuneration and variable remuneration is determined by the Board considering the position and responsibilities of each executive and are considered annually in comparison to a comparable market group.
+No additional or specific Director fees are paid to Executive Directors.

-Non-Executive Remuneration
+Non-Executive Director Remuneration

-Fees and payments to Non-Executive Directors reflect the demands and responsibilities of their role, and their fees and payments are reviewed annually by the People, Culture and Remuneration Committee.
-The Committee has established a review cycle pursuant to which it will receive advice from independent remuneration consultants every three years to ensure that Non-Executive Directors' fees and payments are appropriate and in line with the market, with no adjustments made in other years.
+Fees and payments to Non-Executive Directors reflect the demands and responsibilities of their role, and their fees and payments are reviewed annually by the Board.
+The Board has established a review cycle pursuant to which it will receive advice from independent remuneration consultants every three years to ensure that Non-Executive Directors' fees and payments are appropriate and in line with the market, with no adjustments made in other years.
+Following a change in Board composition in October 2023 the level of Non-Executive Director Remuneration was significantly reduced.

 The Chairperson's fees are determined independently to the fees of other Non-Executive Directors based on comparative roles in the external market.

-The Chairperson is not present at any discussions relating to the determination of his own remuneration.
-The aggregate Non-Executive Directors' remuneration limit is determined periodically by general meeting, and was set at \$900,000 at the annual general meeting held on 20 May 2021.
+The aggregate Non-Executive Directors' remuneration limit is determined periodically by general meeting, and remained set at \$900,000 at the annual general meeting held on 20 May 2021.